Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Steps to process a hazardous waste transfer in e-SIR

-The waste transfer procedure via e-SIR follows a clear sequence that guarantees traceability at every stage:
+The procedure follows a sequence that guarantees traceability at every stage:

-1. Registration in the platform: The company must register and link to its authorized waste manager.
-This ensures that the legal parties responsible for production and management are correctly identified in the system.
+1. Registration and linking.
+The company registers and links to its authorised waste manager, so that those responsible for production and management are identified in the system.

-3. Acceptance by the manager: The authorized waste manager must validate that they can accept and treat the waste according to regulations.
-This prevents hazardous waste from ending up in inadequate facilities.
+3. Acceptance by the manager.
+The destination manager validates that it can accept and treat the waste in line with the rules, preventing it from ending up in an unsuitable facility.

-5. Confirmation of receipt: Once received, the manager confirms reception in the platform and records the treatment applied (recovery, recycling, landfill disposal, or incineration).
-This closes the documentation cycle and ensures legal compliance.
+5. Confirmation of receipt.
+The manager records the arrival of the waste and the treatment applied (recovery, recycling, landfill or incineration), closing the documentation cycle.

 Main advantages of the e-SIR system